DigitalRuby/ExchangeSharp/README.md

 ### Authentication

-Private api calls like placing orers require you to call `LoadApiKeys` first.
+Private api calls like placing orders require you to call `LoadApiKeys` first.
 You can generate an api keys file by running the bundled console application and choosing the generate key file option.

 ### Logging